tharangar/java-for-interviews/DevOps/README.md

 Docker container should have more than one machine to be a distributed type architecture to manage high availability for docker swarm.
 Docker swarm will be installed when docker is installed.

+Docker swarm is a clustering and sheduling tool.

 It manage many worker with leader in cluster.

 This will create the leader node for cluster

     $ docker swarm init --advertise-addr:<ip of the leader>

-It will create the command which is requied other worker nodes to join this cluster.
+It will create the command which is requied other worker nodes to join this manager (leader ) in this cluster.

+So you have to update, install docker and exicute above swarn join command in each worker node.

-View available nodes.
+View available nodes from leader (master node)

     $ docker nodes ls

-Use bellow command to leave the cluster.
+Use bellow command to leave the cluster for worker.

     $ docker swarm leave

+Use bellow command to leave the cluster for leader.

+    $ docker swarm leave --force

+    $ docker swarm lead

+This is how we can create docker swarm custer.

+Then we deploy our apps as service in docker swarm.
+Basically service represent one app in swarn architecture.

+    $ docker service create --name <name of the service> --replicas 5 -p 83:80 <image name>

+Swarm is responsible to deploy these apps using available nodes in cluster.
+If you deleted any number of container in one node you will see swarn will create the containers automatically and it is called auto scalling.